murchant/Scalable/README.md

-# CS7NS1/Scalable Computing
+# CS7NS1 / Scalable Computing

-## Repository for scripts created to be used in conjunction with Hashcat, for cracking password hashes of various different algorithms.
+## Repository for scripts created to be used in conjunction with Hashcat, for cracking password hashes of various different hashing algorithms.

 ### Practical 4